ArvarohFX/animal-crossing-new-horizons-villagers-birthdays/README.md

-# animal-crossing-new-horizons-villagers-birthdays
+# Animal Crossing New Horizons Villagers Birthdays
-JSON with list of all villagers, theirs types and birthday dates.
+JSON with list of all villagers, theirs types and birthdays.